There are 38 councillors, each one is elected for a period of four years to represent the residents in part of the district known as a Ward.

 The appointed member champions are:

-- Cllr Caroline Palethorpe - Young Person’s Champion
+- Vacancy - Young Person’s Champion

 The aim of the role is to work closely with the schools in the district to improve the council’s engagement with young people, consulting them on our key priorities.

-- Cllr Barbara Williams - Rural Champion
+- Cllr Barbara Jones-Williams - Rural Champion

 The aim of the role is to raise and maintain the profile of the district’s rural areas, drawing the council’s attention to rural issues and working with the council to improve the service delivered to rural areas.